St. Anton ski resort is popular for both ski and Après Ski and the resort attracts hardcore skiers from around the world.

-St. Anton is popular for both ski and Après Ski and the resort attracts hard core skiers from around the world.
-It has hosted the Alpine Skiing World Championship on different occasions with the most recent event held in 2001.
+The ski resort in St. Anton has hosted the Alpine Skiing World Championship on different occasions with the most recent event held in 2001.

 St. Anton Ski Lifts and Gondolas

 The ski lifts that take skiers to Gampen (1850m) and Kapall (2,330 m) underwent improvement during the 2001 World Championship.
-New high speed lifts were added in addition to the 8 passenger gondola from Nasserein to Gampen.
+New high-speed lifts were added in addition to the 8 passenger gondola from Nasserein to Gampen.

 Skiing for Beginners

 St. Anton resort is largely known for its pistes and slopes that attract expert and intermediate skiers.
-Thanks to the improvements and upgrades on the modern lift system, the resort has comfortable slopes for first time skiers.
+Thanks to the improvements and upgrades on the modern lift system, the resort has comfortable slopes for first-time skiers.
 Those skiing for the first time in St Anton can take lessons from any good ski school.
 Once you learn to ski in St. Anton, other resorts would seem easier to conquer with basic skiing skills.

 The best locations for beginners are the nursery slopes located at Nasserein.
-This location is perfect for first timers for gaining confidence before their progress higher up the mountain towards the slopes on Gampen.
+This location is perfect for first timers for gaining confidence in their progress higher up the mountain towards the slopes on Gampen.
 The wide slopes of Kapall and Galzig areas served by the Osthang chairlift are excellent training locations used extensively by ski schools in the region.

 It will be very easy for beginners to take the blue trail starting at Galzig and head towards St. Christoph.
 This trail is a classic route for beginners as it helps them slowly improve their skiing skills.
 The slopes can be easily tackled by beginners.

-The blue trial that takes skiers to Flexenbahn from St Anton through the Galzigbahn, moves onwards to piste 63 all the way to Osthang, followed by pistes 59 and 76 to the Arlenmahder lift, moving onwards to 100 to Alpe Rauz.
+The blue trail that takes skiers to Flexenbahn from St Anton through the Galzigbahn, moves onwards to piste 63 all the way to Osthang, followed by pistes 59 and 76 to the Arlenmahder lift, moving onwards to 100 to Alpe Rauz.
 This trail is long and easy to follow for beginners.
 Despite the easiness of the trial for beginners, they can often get confused among the trails and head on to black trails by accident.